7 Best Grad Schools for Makers to Pursue Higher Education

 The Augmented Human Lab within SUTD particularly focuses on HCI through technologies that rethink the traditional way of engaging with a machine.
 You can check out all of their projects here: ahlab.
 A short intro video:

-At SUTD, scholarship successful candidates to the programme may be provided with full scholarship, which covers their full tuition fees and monthly stipend.
+At SUTD, scholarship successful candidates to the program may be provided with full scholarship, which covers their full tuition fees and monthly stipend.

 4. Media Lab Amsterdam (Netherlands)